 Smart imaging uses each user’s unique viewing characteristics to automatically serve the right images optimized for their experience, resulting in better performance and engagement.
 Smart imaging works with your existing image presets and uses intelligence at the last millisecond of delivery to further reduce image file size based on browser or network connection speed.
 See Smart Imaging.

-Smart crop for video–an optional feature available in Video Profiles– is a tool that uses the power of artificial intelligence in Adobe Sensei to automatically detect and crop the focal point in any adaptive video or progressive video that you have uploaded, regardless of size.
-See About using smart crop in video profiles.
+Smart crop for video – an optional feature available in Video Profiles – uses Adobe Sensei to automatically detect and crop the focal point in any adaptive video or progressive video, regardless of size.
+See about using smart crop in video profiles.

 You can now validate CAPTCHA either on adaptive form submission or on user action.
 You can also add conditions to validate CAPTCHA on a user action and show or hide the CAPTCHA component in an adaptive form based on rules.